odier-io/tf2-som/README.md

 TF2-SOM
 =======

-This is a Tensorflow 2 implementation of the Self Organizing Maps (SOM).
+This is a fast Tensorflow 2 implementation of the Self Organizing Maps (SOM).

 <img src="docs/som.png" alt="som" height="250" />